 - Cash is money received in the form of coins and notes.
 It should be paid into the bank and recorded in the Bank and Cash Analysis Book

 - Petty Cash is a float system which is used to pay small expenses.
 The Petty Cash Book is where these payments are recorded

 - Note that the Petty Cash Book can be written up using a page in your Bank and Cash Analysis Book.
 It is important to keep cash received separately from your Petty Cash float: if you mix the two you are courting disaster!

 - Don’t be tempted to put money received in your Petty Cash box and then make payments from it.
 How will you distinguish between money received and money drawn from the bank for your Petty Cash float?

-- Always pay money received straight into the bank, so that it appears in the Bank Analysis Book and on your bank statement
+- Always pay money received straight into the bank, so that it appears in the Bank and Cash Analysis Book and on your bank statement

 - Never make payments directly from cash received.
 Ideally, no cash payments should be made other than through Petty Cash

 CASH strongly recommends that voluntary sector organisations adopt the imprest system for administering petty cash.

 The system that many organisations use is to withdraw money from the bank and keep it in a Petty Cashbox.
 As and when necessary payments are made until the fund is run down.
 Some more money is then withdrawn from the bank.

 This method is adequate, but it is difficult to know exactly how much money should be in the Petty Cash fund at any one time.